Account Admin Roles and Permissions

 Primary use: This role is reserved for users who need full access to support their students and instructors.

 Permissions: Users with this role can access and modify the content for all sites under a Sub-Account.
 Additionally this role can configure the sub-account settings, create announcements, and view reporting tools.
 This role can view grades.

 Instructional Designer and Support

 Primary use: Recommended for instructional designers, administrators, and technologists to support their staff and faculty.

 Permissions: Access to view and edit Canvas content.
 Will need add themselves as a Teacher to edit course settings.
 This role can manage question banks, learning outcomes, and rubrics.
-This role cannot view grades.
+This role cannot view grades or add students.

 Primary use: Recommended for deans, chairs, and program directors that need access to a department or school.

 Permissions: Access to view all of the Canvas sites associated with their designated school or department.
 This role has the permission to add or remove users for a course.
 This role can view grades.

 Primary use: Recommended for administrators, auditors, and limited access use-cases.